Jaap Marais: Resistance in the New South Africa (1994-2000)

-After the country’s first non-racial democratic elections on 27 April 1994, which constituted the birth of the new South Africa, Marais’s HNP maintained a policy of non-participation in the formal political and electoral system.
-Marais propagated the rhyming motto Kies Reg: Bly Weg!, which translates as "Decide/vote Correct: Stay Away!"
+After South Africa’s first non-racial democratic elections on 27 April 1994, Marais’s HNP maintained a policy of non-participation in the formal political and electoral system.
+Marais propagated the rhyming motto Kies Reg: Bly Weg!, which translates as "Decide/Vote Correct: Stay Away!"

-In an email teeming with spelling errors, addressed to Oom Jaap niksdoen ("Uncle Jaap Do-nothing") Solidariteit's Flip Buys, then at the Mine Workers' Union, as the former was still known, accused Marais personally of slander and defamation against Bruwer, Hartzenberg and Viljoen, who Buys regarded as "men who sacrifices everything for their People".
+Solidariteit's Flip Buys, then at the Mine Workers' Union, accused Marais of slander and defamation in an email addressed to Oom Jaap niksdoen ("Uncle Jaap Do-nothing").
+He accused Marais of defamation against Bruwer, Hartzenberg and Viljoen, who Buys regarded as "men who sacrifice everything for their People".
 Buys further expressed his wish that Marais's "role in the dismantling of our People" be "laid bare in court".
 Marais replied: "Your letter is an interesting experience.
 I have never before dealt with a case where a writer's level of ignorance is exceeded so clearly by the degree of his rudeness."

 Today, the party still does not recognise the right of the African National Congress government to rule over Afrikaners in South Africa.
 The party also has not relinquished its claim to the previously white-dominated part of South Africa.
 It continues to encourage its supporters not to vote, as part of its policy of resistance.

 Jaap Marais claimed that it was the British and not the National Party of 1948 who had invented apartheid.
-"Is it asking too much of English-speaking South Africans to acknowledge this evident truth?"
-Marais, who up to his death held to Verwoerdian apartheid ideology, wrote in the "Sunday Independent."
-Marais also demanded an apology from then UK prime minister Tony Blair for Britain's conduct during the Anglo Boer War of 1899–1902, when it had instituted concentration camps in which 27,000 Boer civilians perished (24,000 children and 3,000 women).
-Blair didn't give an apology.
+Marais also demanded an apology from then UK Prime Minister Tony Blair for Britain's conduct during the Anglo Boer War of 1899–1902, in particular its use of concentration camps in which 27,000 Boer civilians perished (24,000 children and 3,000 women).

 Private life

 Marais became engaged to Marie Rautenbach in 1957, and the two were married on 6 January 1959 in Patensie.
 They had two daughters, Marjorié and Karina, and a son, Japie.

 Marais had an affinity for the work of Afrikaans poets N.P. van Wyk Louw and D.J.
 Opperman, as well as those of the Dutch and Flemish poets Marnix Gijsen, Henriette Roland Holst, Hendrik Marsman, and Martinus Nijhoff.
-His favourite English poetry was that of Roy Campbell, T. S. Eliot and John Keats, the latter of whom he described as "evergreen".
+His favourite English poetry was that of Roy Campbell, T. S. Eliot, and John Keats, the latter of whom he described as "evergreen".
 During the 1950s, Marais translated William Shakespeare's Julius Caesar into Afrikaans.

 Marais was an avid breeder of budgerigars.